DATA-BACKED GUIDE · UPDATED JULY 2026

 How much does teeth whitening cost in the UK?

-Teeth whitening prices in the UK cover a huge range, from a take-home tray kit to a single in-chair power session, and the marketing blurs the difference.
-There is also a legal line worth knowing about, since only a dental professional can legally whiten your teeth here.
-Here is what shapes the cost and how to avoid paying salon prices for a weaker result.
+Teeth whitening prices in the UK cover a huge range, from a take-home tray kit to a single in-chair power session, and the marketing blurs the difference between them.
+There is also a legal line worth knowing about: only a dental professional can legally whiten your teeth here, and that restriction shapes the whole market.
+Here is what actually drives the cost and how to avoid paying salon-style prices for a weaker result.

 The quick version

-• Teeth whitening spans take-home kits, in-chair sessions and combinations, so from-prices usually quote the cheapest option.
+- Teeth whitening spans take-home kits, in-chair sessions and combinations of both, so a headline from-price usually quotes the cheapest option on the menu.

-• In the UK, only a registered dental professional can legally carry out teeth whitening, which is why salon offers can be a red flag.
+- In the UK, only a registered dental professional can legally carry out teeth whitening above a very low strength, which is why a cut-price salon offer is worth questioning rather than booking on price alone.

-• Prices swing enormously between a dental practice and a beauty salon for what is marketed as the same treatment.
+- Prices vary enormously between a dental practice and a beauty salon for what gets marketed as the same treatment, so the label on the price list can be misleading.

 What people actually paid